Biotech SEO Strategies for Top Rankings [+ examples]

-If you are trying to rank your life science website and earn free search engine traffic, the focus areas of your SEO campaign can admittedly be difficult to triage.
+If you are trying to rank your biotech website and earn free search engine traffic, the focus areas of your SEO campaign can admittedly be difficult to triage.

-This guide will outline an SEO strategy tailored for life science companies, encompassing key aspects such as competitor analysis, on-page optimization, SEO-driven content marketing, and off-page SEO techniques.
+This guide will outline an SEO strategy tailored for biotech companies, encompassing key aspects such as on-page optimization, SEO-driven content marketing, and off-page SEO techniques.

-These are many of the strategies we use at our life science SEO agency to help rank sites in competitive verticals that need to capitalize on gaining market share.
+These are many of the strategies we use at our biotech SEO agency to help rank sites in competitive verticals that need to capitalize on gaining market share.

 On-Page SEO is the Foundational Work Driven by Keyword Research